MarcusHSmith/marcusmth/content/cheatsheet/sql-cheatsheet.md

 `LIKE` is equivalent to `=` unless wildcards are used `WHERE column_name LIKE '%input%'`

-`EXPLAIN` lists who what processes were run and costs
+`EXPLAIN` lists who what processes were run and costs - If it's in the 4 digits it's not too bad. `Seq Scan` are painful and solved through indexing columns.

 Count the number of rows in a table

+## PGSL

+`\d` describe all tables

+`\q` quit

 ```
 SELECT COUNT(*)